Nairdaa/shavit-newmaps/README.md

 # sm_newmaps

-Type !newmaps to get a menu with recently added maps sorted descending by the date of upload.
+Type !newmaps to get a menu with recently added maps sorted descending by the date of file upload.